Do Lactation Supplements Work?

 What type of lactation boosters are available?

-Cookies, Bars and Shakes are another effective, healthy, and yummy way to supplement lactation.
+Lactation treats, such as Cookies, Bars and Shakes are another effective, healthy, and yummy way to supplement lactation.
 There are lots of options to purchase these snacks online or you can make your own version.
 Boobie Brands Superfoods offers delicious alternatives to messy teas and capsules that can be hard to swallow or stomach.
-Our Milk to the Max Bars contain a proprietary blend of Organic Moringa, Organic Shatavari Root, Turmeric and Spice in addition to oats, flax and chia seeds, brewers yeast (all galactogogues!) that help promote milk production and amp up supply.
-Boobie’s Milk to the Max Bars are Vegan, Gluten-free, Soy-free and Dairy-free, and make a great snack when you are low on time and energy.2 They taste delicious and work within 3-5 days of consistent use alongside frequent breastfeedings.
+Our Milk to the Max Bars are specially formulated lactation bars that contain a proprietary blend of Organic Moringa, Organic Shatavari Root, Turmeric and Spice in addition to oats, flax and chia seeds, brewers yeast (all galactogogues!) that help promote milk production and amp up supply.
+Boobie’s Milk to the Max Bars are Vegan, Gluten-free, Soy-free and Dairy-free, to avoid the most common allergens.
+They make a great snack when you are low on time and energy.
+They taste delicious and you’ll see results within 3-5 days of consistent use alongside frequent breastfeedings.

 Lactation gummies provide another boost to your milk supply as they are packed with galactogogues and superfoods.
 Boobie Bears pack in an additional punch by providing zinc, elderberry since we know that moms can’t take sick days.
 We’ve also added 5000 mcg of biotin as literature supports that low biotin levels can often accompany hair loss that occurs postpartum.3